nxskok/pasias/docs/16-ordinal-nominal-response.md

 2286 rows and 17 columns.

-(f)??part:whatvar??
+(b)??part:whatvar??
 Use the codebook to find out what the columns `prtvtgb`, `gndr`, `agea`, `eduyrs` and
 `inwtm` are.
 What do the values 1 and 2 for `gndr` mean?
 (You don't, at this point, have to worry about the values for